Is there a user guide?

 Where’s the app?

-Version 2.60 of the app is available in your favorite app store.
+The app is available in your favorite app store.

 Is there a way to share my data with the community?